 1. What is the salary of a travel blogger?

 A travel blogger income varies from a big fat zero, to over a million a year.
 The highest earning travel bloggers I know are Nomadic Matt, The Blonde Abroad and Two Monkeys Travel.
 They’re all earning a blummin fortune!

 Travel bloggers get paid through affiliates, brand partnerships, freelancing in writing or photography and advertising.
 They can also charge appearance fees, social media fees, and develop courses and speaking fees too.

 Yes, as a travel blogger you can get paid to travel.
 I am living proof.

 No, unfortunately not.
 No matter what those ads on Facebook tell you.
 To be a paid travel blogger you need to be resilient, hard working, good at writing and SEO, and have some sort of funds to travel in the first place.

 It takes a lot of hard work to be a travel blogger.

-Travel blogger earnings
+Travel blogger salary

 Good luck with it all.
 I hope one day I’ll be writing about you as one of the highest paid travel bloggers in the world.
 Let me know if you have any questions, and how you get on!